nzlosh/random/plugins/plugins_readme.md

 Required methods
 ================

-A plugin must provide a minimum set of pre-defined methods to met the applications requirements.
+A plugin must provide a minimum set of pre-defined methods to meet the applications requirements.
 Specifically a plugin must;

   * `initialize` it's internal variables at instantiation,

-  * `randomize` the data set when requested.
+  * `randomise` the data set when requested.
+Warning: The `randomize` method call is an alias to `randomise`.
+Do not use `randomize` to implement the method unless you know what you're doing.

-  * `to_txt` display the data set in text form.
+  * `display` display the data set in a form applicable to the data type.

-After the plugin class definition a call to the Plug Registry object must be made.
-The Plugin Registry is made available in the form of the variable `plugin_manager`.
+Call the Plug Registry object __register__ method after the plugin class' definition.
+The Plugin Registry object variable is available as `plugin_manager`.

-E.g.
+E.g.  To register the NumberPlugin plugin class:
 `plugin_manager.register(NumberPlugin, true)`